Ant0On/Ships/README.md

 # Ships
 Battleships game in go
-You can try, if You brave enought
+You can try, if You brave enough